 - Add to a food processor or stand mixer, flour, baking powder, and salt.

-- Pulse mixture for about 10 seconds.
+- Pulse mixture for about 10 seconds, or whisk to combine

 - Add cut up cubes of shortening to food processor bowl.
+If mixing by hand cream together shortening and flour mixture.
+Use a pastry blender or knife scissor method to combine.

 - Put mix in an airtight container and keep in the refrigerator for up to 3 months.